-On March 8, a Malaysia Airlines Boeing 777-200ER departed from Kuala Lumpur with 227 passengers and 12 crew members.
-It departed at 12:41am (1441 GMT), and was due in Beijing at 6:30am (2230 GMT) that same day.
+On March 8, a Malaysia Airlines Boeing 777-200ER left Kuala Lumpur with 227 passengers and 12 crew members.
+It departed at 12:41 am (1441 GMT), and was due in Beijing at 6:30 am (2230 GMT) that same day.
 It hasn’t been seen since.
-This report attempts to debunk some of the theories about that disappearance and make a new assertion about what might have befallen the passengers and crew of that ill-fated flight.
-Flight MH 370.
+This report attempts to debunk some of the theories about the plane’s disappearance and make a new assertion about what might have befallen the passengers and crew of that ill-fated flight: Flight MH 370.

-Conspiracy theories don’t hold water because they ignore certain things that have to happen in conjunction with those events in order for them to be correct.
+Conspiracy theories don’t hold water because they ignore certain factors.
 What all the theories about the disappearance of this plane leave out are the important aircraft systems that would react (or try to) in any mishap involving the plane.
-Here are a few.
+Here are a few:

 The Cabin Emergency Depressurization Oxygen System.
-The “Rubber Mask Jungle” drops if the cabin pressure drops below a certain level – typically at 14,000 feet.
+The “Rubber Mask Jungle” deploys if the cabin pressure drops below a certain level — typically below 14,000 feet.
 The pilots can deploy the system manually or leave it set on automatic.
 But the pilots cannot turn it off.

 Conspiracy theories about shutting this off to kill the passengers fail to take the system design into account.
 That theory is also based on the claim that the plane climbed from 35k to 45k feet.
-Two problems with that claim.
-First, it exceeds the plane’s service ceiling by 3k and occurred in a few seconds on the recorded radar track that Flightradar.com has.
+There are two problems with that claim: First, that altitude would exceed the plane’s service ceiling by 3k; second, it was shown as occurring within a few seconds on the recorded radar track that Flightradar.com has.
 An SR-71 can’t climb 10k feet in 5 seconds.
 This ascent occurred at the edge of the detection range of Kuala Lumpur’s ATC system.
-It is a radar anomaly.
+It was a radar anomaly.
 It didn’t happen.

 The Emergency Landing Transponders.
 Depending on the model, the 777 has either 4 or 6 of these transponders located throughout the fuselage.
 They automatically turn on when they detect rapid deceleration of the aircraft due to a crash landing.
 The pilots can manually turn this system on to broadcast its signal prior to a crash or ditching at sea or leave it on automatic, but they cannot turn it off.

-Conspiracy theories about a bomb going off and obliterating the plane so that all the ELBs are destroyed doesn’t account for the amount of explosives needed and their placement to hit them all at the same time.
+Conspiracy theories about a bomb going off and obliterating the plane so that all the ELBs are destroyed doesn’t account for the amount of explosives needed to destroy all the transponders at the same time.
 Musta been the same crew that packed 10,000 tons of explosives and ran a couple of thousand miles of det cord up and down the Twin Towers without anyone noticing anything.

-Additionally, we have thermal imaging Sats looking at the South China Sea (Korean and Chinese missile launches?) and they would have detected that explosion.
-The route was heavily traveled by planes and ships.
+Additionally, we have thermal imaging Sats looking at the South China Sea ( for North Korean and Chinese missile launches?) and they would have detected that explosion.
+The route is heavily traveled by planes and ships.
 The explosion and the flaming debris raining down for as much as three minutes would have been visible.
 A lit cigarette on a ship is visible for 5 miles at night.
 How far do you think you could see 150 tons of flaming fuel and debris raining down from the sky?

 ACARS (Aircraft Communications, Addressing and Reporting System): This functions as a kind of Telex system that allows the airline or airports to send voice or text messages to the plane and vice versa.
 It relies on Sat, VHF and HF broadcast frequencies to operate.

-They could see which VHF and HF towers got an acknowledgement response of those messages back from the plane and the relative signal strength to each and make some educated guesses about the location.
-They probably turned off the system for this reason.
+It could be seen which VHF and HF towers got an acknowledgment response of those messages back from the plane and the relative signal strength to each and make some educated guesses about the location.
+The system was probably turned off for this reason.

-One theory floated in the media was that the plane had an electrical fire that instantly knocked out all the comms and transponders (not likely) and landed at an airfield in Malaysia up the coast with a PCN of 77, while the Triple-7s PCN was 89.
-Now, they might let you tear up a runway and an airliner in an emergency and land an ACN-79 on a PCN rated for nothing higher than a 77, but they won’t waiver you for a 12-point spread.
-That makes it for the season finale of “Air Disasters” on Smithsonian.
+One theory floated in the media was that the plane had an electrical fire that instantly knocked out all the comms and transponders (not likely) and forced it to land at an airfield in Malaysia up the coast with a PCN of 77, while the Triple-7s PCN is 89.
+Now, they might let you tear up a runway in an emergency and land an ACN-79 on a PCN rated for nothing higher than a 77, but they won’t waiver you for a 12-point spread: That makes would qualify it for the season finale of “Air Disasters” on Smithsonian.

 The political consideration is the more important one.
 For 30 years Pakistan has been nurturing relations with China to the point that they conduct joint military exercises on their shared border.
 MH 370 had some 155 Chinese nationals on board.
 And these were not peasants on vacation.
-They were business men, likely connected to the Communist Party in China by relations or by direct membership.
+They were businessmen, likely connected to the Communist Party in China.
 Would it be in Pakistan’s interests to have any hand in the murder of those people?
 Would Pakistan benefit by having a belligerent India with 1.2 billion people on their SE border and a newly belligerent China with 1.3 billion on their NE border?

-First, it went to the Senior Foreign Affairs Correspondent from ABC News, not some stringer or foreign journalist.
-It’s probably a cultivated source of hers.
-Second, the source is carefully masked as a generic “US Official” which generally means a military source who doesn’t want to be identified for leaking information.
-Third is the word “indication” without elaboration except to tie it directly to the plane crashing into the sea.
-I’ve seen information obtained from submarines disclosed in this kind of obscure way before in the media.
+First, it went to the Senior Foreign Affairs Correspondent for ABC News, not some stringer or foreign journalist.
+Her source is probably a cultivated one.
+Second, the source is carefully masked as a generic “U.S. Official” which generally means a military source who doesn’t want to be identified for leaking information.
+Third, the word “indication” was used without elaborating on it except to tie it directly to the plane crashing into the sea.
+I’ve seen information obtained from submarines disclosed in this kind of obscure language before in the media.
 I think a USN Sub on patrol off Malaysia, perhaps transiting to the Persian Gulf, may have heard the airplane hit the water.